De La Louisiane

 Stir ingredients with ice and strain into a chilled coupe glass.
 Garnish with a cherry.

 This delightful cocktail is a cross between a Manhattan and a Sazerac—and an improvement on both.
-It was a signature drink at the Restaurant de la Louisiane, one of the famous French restaurants of New Orleans.
+It was a signature drink at the La Louisiane Hotel & Restaurant, one of the famous French restaurants of New Orleans.
 The recipe was first recorded in 1937 in the book "Famous New Orleans Drinks and How to Mix 'Em."

 The original is an equal parts recipe but that is a little too sweet for my taste.
 The Negroni is another recipe that was originally equal parts, so I toned down the ratios in a similar manner.
 It's just right and sits proudly on our Top Shelf.
 Be careful with the Absinthe—you definitely need it in the drink but a little goes a long way.